 Peter Seaton: biographical sketch

-Working with Peter Seaton's brother, Thom, and Nick Piombino, I have put together this bio of Peter and, with the help of Steve McLaughlin, am slowly making available all Peter's published works, and an unpublished ms, at the Seaton EPC page.
+Working with Peter Seaton's brother, Thom, and Nick Piombino, I have put together this bio of Peter.
+Go to his EPC page for his complete works.

 Peter Seaton with Judy Lippa on their wedding day, July 31, 1977.
 This is the only known photo of Peter.